 Images can serve as a powerful communications vehicle, conveying a wealth of information as well as emotional impact.
-The colour, composition, content, lighting and sharpness of an image all contribute to a viewer’s response to that image.
+The color, composition, content, lighting and sharpness of an image all contribute to a viewer’s response to that image.
 These characteristics are used by professionals on web sites, magazine covers and printed advertisements to draw attention, communicate a message and leave a lasting emotional impression.
 Because images hold such power, people like to use their photos to tell their own stories.

 The evalution of a good visual communication image is mainly based on measuring comprehension by the audience.
 Using pictures can record information, tell a story or reveal a condition.
 I find it so muck easier to look at a picture than to read its story.
 All images have messages.

 1. Advanced Photography